 What is a smart city?

-“A smart city is an urban development vision with integrated information, communications and internet of things (IoT) technology which is also independent from fossil fuel based energy,” says Stamatis Zoras, Professor of Future Cities in the University of Derby’s College of Engineering and Technology.
+“A smart city is an urban development vision with integrated information, communications and internet of things (IoT) technology which is also independent from fossil fuel based energy,” says Stamatis Zoras, Professor of Future Cities in the University of Derby’s College of Science and Engineering.

 “The idea behind smart cities is to make people’s lives easier; to make it easier for visitors to experience cities, protect the environment, generate revenue and safeguard the economy.

 “When people hear the term smart cities, they tend to think of advanced technology and energy working even harder to do things for us.
 It is about using technology in smarter ways and therefore being able to respond more quickly to new challenges.